PWPInnovator898/BlueBuzzah-Gloves/IMPORTANT UPDATES AND NOTES.md

 - (2) POSTED UPDATED 3D PRINT FILES, 6-2-25:
 - (3) UPDATED BLUE BUZZAH CODE, 7-10-25:
 - (4) BE CAREFUL SOLDERING BAT CONNECTION, 7-27-25:
-- (5) UPDATE TO SOLDERING RECOMMENDATIONS, 7-27-25:
+- (5) NEW RECOMMENDATION: DONT SOLDER UNUSED PINS, 7-27-25:
 - (6) WE ARE TESTING BLUE BUZZAH SHOES, 7-27-25:
 - (7) PICTURES OF DIY GLOVES SENT IN FROM BLUE BUZZAH USERS
 - (8) THE BB GLOVE IS CHALLENGING TO FIT PERFECTLY: